Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/aerodynamicGuidance.rst

 Vehicle orientation
 ~~~~~~~~~~~~~~~~~~~
-Although rotational motion can be propagated in Tudat (see :class:`RotationalStatePropagatorSettings`), sometime the user simply wants to impose this rotational motion on the vehicle.
+Although rotational motion can be propagated in Tudat (see :class:`RotationalStatePropagatorSettings`), in many cases the user wants to impose this rotational motion on the vehicle, using some a-priori model or guidance system.

 For aerodynamics, the vehicle orientation is typically described by the angle of attack, angle of sideslip and bank angle, which is also the approach we take in Tudat.
 There is a single interface in Tudat through which the functions describing these angles are fed to the trajectory propagation: